structured-query-language/structured-query-language.github.io/ASOF-join.md

 # ASOF JOIN

-ASOF JOIN in Snowflake joins two different time-series measures.
+`ASOF JOIN` joins two different time-series measures.
 For each row in the first time-series, the `ASOF JOIN` takes from the second time-series a timestamp that meets both of the following criteria:

 1. The timestamp is the closest to the first timestamp.
 2. The timestamp is strictly prior or after or equal to the first timestamp.